-Following the departure of Dr. Bernd Fröhler as of August 15, 2022, Mag.
-Andreas was appointed to the Management Board and Dipl.-Ing.
-Claudia Rainbacher was appointed Speaker of the Management Board.
-In the event of a tie, the Management Board may request a decision by the annual general meeting.
+Dipl.-Ing.
+Claudia Rainbacher was appointed Speaker of the Management Board as of August 15, 2022.
+In the event of a tie vote in a decision by the Management Board, the Management Board may request a decision by the annual general meeting.
 The Speaker of the Management Board is also responsible for the material coordination of the business areas of the Management Board.
 He has the right and the duty to ensure the implementation of the rules of procedure and consistency of management in the Management Board.